When you move, it often means that your old friendships diminish and you make new ones.

 For some, making new friends is easy and for others it is a rare feat.
 There are superficial friendships and deep ones and everything in between with all the variations that come with it.

 You will soon notice that friendships in Canada are often quite superficial.
 Most people seem to like it that way.
-Drinking occasionally, doing something fun occasionally - but deep conversations and the sharing of feelings and thoughts, that is difficult or not at all.
+Drinking occasionally, doing something fun occasionally - but deep conversations and the sharing of feelings and thoughts are difficult or impossible.

 You quickly make things, so to speak, unnecessarily difficult and few people feel like doing that.
 It's better to do things nice and easy and light-hearted.
 Just be cheerful and don't whine.